Website: https://www.mirandadarrow.com/

 Bio

 Miranda Darrow’s a freelance editor, #RevPit board member, and story sleuth who digs deep into your manuscript to uncover the best version of your story.
-She’s a frequent presenter to writing groups, a writer, and a voracious reader who has turned her passion for books into a career helping authors develop the intricate facets of their stories.
+She’s a frequent presenter at online writing summits, writing conferences, and to writing groups.
+Miranda is the founder of the Concise Fiction Academy series of writing craft books and classes.
+She's a writer and a voracious reader who has turned her passion for books into a career helping authors develop the intricate facets of their stories.

 Pronouns: She/Her